TABLE OF CONTENTS

 - Next, assess the individual's skills and experience.
 Look at their qualifications and experience to see if they would be the right fit for the position.
 This will help you determine if the candidate has the skills to perform the job well.

 Finally, check if the candidate's personality and values align with your company's culture.
+To do this you ask them to take different personality tests, which will help you figure out whether they are an Enneagram type 5 who loves to learn new things or an ENTP who's extremely extroverted and outgoing.
 This will help you determine if they'd be an excellent cultural fit for your organisation.

 How Do You Determine Your Company's Own Cultural Fit?